Ohio Public Libraries and Student Learning: Common Core & More

 The library has increased its partnership activities with the public schools' preschool programs, including monthly visits to all five school districts' preschool classes.
-The library provides a storytime and sends home a handout describing various library services.
+The library provides a storytime and sends home a bookmark-style handout describing various library services.
 At one building that houses seven classrooms but no library, the ACPL is bringing in library books and a laptop, registered all the students for library cards, and is circulating books directly to the students.
 These activities support literacy-rich environments for young learners, and encourage library use by families.

 Contact: Amy King

 Download samples of the preschool handouts on: library collections, library programs, storytimes, summer activities, Saturday hours, the children's area, library branches, and reading aloud. (each is a 240KB PDF file)

 Grafton-Midview Public Library: